knotking/APIDesigner-AI/README.md

 ### 1. AI-Powered Spec Design
 *   **Prompt-to-Spec**: Describe your API in plain English (e.g., "A kanban board API with columns and tasks"), and the AI generates a valid OpenAPI 3.0 YAML spec.
 *   **URL-to-Spec (Search Grounding)**: Enter a documentation URL (e.g., Stripe, Twilio), and the AI uses Google Search Grounding to analyze the page and reverse-engineer an OpenAPI spec.
+*   **Discovery Mode**: Enter a goal or market category (e.g., "CPaaS"), and the AI uses Google Search to identify industry leaders (like Twilio) and model a spec after them.

 ### 2. Virtual Testing Console
 *   **No Backend Required**: Test endpoints immediately after defining them.
 The app acts as a **Virtual Logic Engine**.